oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

 3. Add the `container`, the application you are deploying.

-    In addition to mounting the `adb-tns-admin` Secret to the `/opt/oracle/network/admin` directory for Names Resolution, it will also mount the `ords-config` ConfigMap to the `/home/oracle/ords/config` directory.
+    In addition to mounting the `adb-tns-admin` *Secret* to the `/opt/oracle/network/admin` directory for Names Resolution, it will also mount the `ords-config` *ConfigMap* to the `/home/oracle/ords/config` directory.

-    The **Pod** will download the `ORDS` image from Oracle's Container Registry, generate a wallet for the database password and startup the ORDS server in standalone mode.
+    The *Pod* will download the `ORDS` image from Oracle's Container Registry, generate a wallet for the database password and startup the ORDS server in standalone mode.

-    Append the deployment code to the existing manifest file:
+    Append the deployment code to the existing *manifest file*:

     ~~~bash
     <copy>